Nikon D3 vs Olympus E-M10 II

 |16.||Olympus E-P5||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the E-M10 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3 does not offer wifi capability.
+In contrast, the D3 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D3 (unlike the E-M10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D3 and the E-M10 II have been discontinued, but can regularly be found used on eBay.
 The D3 was replaced by the Nikon D4, while the E-M10 II was followed by the Olympus E-M10 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3 Manual (free pdf) or the online Olympus E-M10 II Manual.